AminaB/devops/intall/Setup Kubernetes on Amazon EKS.md

 Setup Kubernetes on Amazon EKS

-You can follow same procedure in the official AWS document Getting started with Amazon EKS – eksctl
+You can follow same procedure in the official AWS document:  Getting started with Amazon EKS – eksctl

 Pre-requisites:

     an EC2 Instance